What is amber color?

-By Amber, we mean a specific color of light that tends towards orange-yellow.
-It is a distinct color used to attract attention without causing glare.
-The wavelength of the light is such that it is highly visible, even in less than ideal weather conditions such as fog or heavy rain.
+With Amber, we refer to a specific color of light that tends towards orange-yellow.
+It is a color used to attract attention without dazzling.
+The wavelength of the light is such that it is highly visible, even in less than ideal weather conditions like fog or heavy rain.

 How does Amber lighting work?